Up for Debate

 MEI’s Iran project provides analysis of Iran’s policies and actions at home and abroad through research, articles, papers, and public and private events.

-Exploring the multidimensional relations between the Middle East and Asia through scholarly analysis of cross-regional economic, political, security, and social/cultural interactions and their implications.
+MAP explores the multidimensional relations between the Middle East and Asia through scholarly analysis of cross-regional economic, political, security, and social/cultural interactions and their implications.
+It seeks to foster collaborative research on these issues through building an online community of experts and forging institutional partnerships.

-Seeking to highlight and analyze political, economic, and social developments in Turkey through scholarly research and public events.
+Established in 2009, MEI’s Turkish Studies program seeks to highlight and analyze political, economic, and social developments in Turkey through scholarly research and public events.
+It organizes an annual conference featuring leading experts and policy practitioners from Turkey, the United States, and the EU.

 What We Do